Smithsonian/MitoPilot/README.md

 <!-- badges: end -->

 # Overview

-Please see the [documentation
-site](https://smithsonian.github.io/MitoPilot/) for more details.

 MitoPilot is a package for the assembly and annotation of mitochondrial genomess from genome skimming data.
 The core application consists of a